hmonster013/authencation_example/README.md

 - [ ] Privacy settings control data sharing
 - [ ] Third-party app connections can be managed
 - [ ] API endpoints work with session authentication
+- [ ] Management commands work for setup and debugging

 ### Manual Testing Checklist for Token Auth
 - [ ] User can register and receive initial API key